orxfun/orx-parallel/docs/using_wasm.md

 You have:

-- a parallel rust algorithm using `orx-parallel`,
+- a parallel Rust algorithm using `orx-parallel`,
 - a goal to run it in the browser via wasm,
 - a frontend (plain TS, Vite, React, etc.) that calls wasm exports.